SamuelHep/Fluctuations/FemtoDstMaker/README.md

 # FemtoDstMaker
 ## generates a reduced file format for the proton moments analysis

+### If running from config file "femto.config", just run `./RunCondorSubmit.sh`.
+This will set up the enviroment, compile, and submit the jobs ###

 The code includes a few makers:
 1. StFemtoDstMaker